Things to do in Samos in the coming months

 -

-8th / 9th of June the Kokkari festival takes place
+TBC - Kokkari festival takes place

 In the following months, there are many religious festivals and cultural events that happen on the Island of Samos.
 The majority of them take place in July and August.

 The origin of those feasts are traced back thousands of years, from Minor Asia, even mentioned in ancient Greek times, where those kinds of feasts were associated with animal sacrifices.
-The feast back then was the invocation of divine protection, thanksgiving, fulfillment of a meal for health, happiness, euphorbia.
+The feast back then was the invocation of divine protection, thanksgiving, and fulfillment of a meal for health, happiness, and euphorbia.
 Later, during the Christian period, it was in harmony with the Christian communes and the banks of love.

 We recommend trying at least once this experience as it is a unique opportunity to be properly immersed in the local culture.